Skip to Content

 Braised Daikon Radish w/ Orange Juice

-Simple, quick and delicious braised daikon recipe featuring mild peppery daikon slowly simmered in fresh squeezed orange juice for a healthy and flavorful easy weeknight side.
+Simple, quick and delicious braised daikon recipe featuring mild peppery daikon slowly simmered in fresh squeezed orange juice for a flavorful easy weeknight side.

 Prep Time: 3 minutes